mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

 <a id="addcrosssection"></a>
 # **AddCrossSection**
-> ConMprlCrossSection AddCrossSection (Guid projectId, int connectionId, ConMprlCrossSection? conMprlCrossSection = null)
+> ConMprlCrossSection AddCrossSection (Guid projectId, ConMprlCrossSection? conMprlCrossSection = null)

 Add cross section to the project